 Nestled beside Cattle Creek in the sleepy-yet-lively mountain town of Carbondale is Cedar Ridge Ranch — your perfect multi-activity glamping adventure.
 At this serene stead, you can glamp in a yurt that, from the outside, resembles a tent.
 Have no fear — these shelters adorned in warm-brown wood will have you living in luxury with pillow-covered couches, soft beds that’ll put sleeping bags to shame, a fully-equipped dining table, a full bathroom, ceiling fans, and elaborate rugs.
 If staying in a cabin is more your speed, they’ve got that too, complete with all the comforts of a hotel, some relaxing nighttime wildlife chirping and none of the discomfort of sleeping on the ground.

-Catch breathtaking views of the craggy peaks around you as you snowshoe, horseback ride, tour the ranch and purchase fresh produce at the store— all with the relief of an unperturbed, covered night’s sleep under the stars.
+Catch breathtaking views of the craggy peaks around you as you snowshoe, horseback ride, take an alpaca yoga class and tour the ranch — all with the relief of a covered night’s sleep under the stars.